digitoimistodude/dudestack/README.md

 So with simple ssh-pairing (passwordless login), I can upload a plugin by simple command: `plugin gravityforms_1.8.20.5.zip` and then just change version and `composer update`.
 DRY, you see.

+## Issues

-Feel free to post any issue or question if you are actually using this...
+Feel free to post any issue or question if you have one.